joecorcoran/talks/traits/traits.markdown

 * Implied design
 * Maintenance is harder

 ^ Developers who are new to the project might miss our intentions completely and break things.
-We might even forget our intentions and break things ourselves.
+We might even forget our own intentions and break things ourselves at some time in the future.

 ---